11/5/2024

 Alex Scott

 Got it.
-Okay.
-Maybe switching over to MFS.
-I mean, as I look to the results, one of the places it continues to stand out is just the outflows and institutional.
-And I heard the commentary on that from Nicole, but it was wondering if you just provide more color on what to expect from that over the next several quarters as we think through 2025.
-I mean, will we see those outflows temper down?
-Was it more, you know, temporary pressure from specific mandates or is there ongoing pressure there?
+Okay. um maybe switching over to mfs i mean you know as i look for the results i mean one of the places that continues to stand out is just the the outflows and institutional and i you know heard of the commentary on that from the call but it was wondering um if you just provide more color on like what to expect from that over the next several quarters as we think through 2025 i mean you know will we see those outflows tempered down was it more you know, temporary pressure from specific mandates, or is there ongoing pressure there?

 speaker

-Yeah.
-Good morning, Alex.
-Mike Robert.
-Yeah, I think either the retail flows were very similar to what we've talked about prior.
-And it's, as Tim mentioned, the assets sitting in cash, which as central banks begin to lower rates, we and our partners expect to get better retail net flows.
-On the institutional side, the last couple of quarters have been impacted by a strategy that is underweight MAG7.
-And we've seen clients and they're both moving passive as well as active alternatives.
+Yeah, good morning, Alex.
+This is Mike Roberge.
+Yeah, I think, you know, the retail flows were very similar to what we've talked about prior, and it's, as Tim mentioned, assets sitting in cash, which as central banks begin to lower rates, we and our partners expect to get better retail net flows.
+On the institutional side, the last couple of quarters have been impacted by a particular strategy that is underweight MAG-7, and we've seen clients, and they're both moving passive as well as active alternatives.
 We would expect that to moderate.
 Obviously, we don't know what the next couple quarters look like.
 Many times you get them within the quarter.
-You get redemptions and you see them redeem within quarters.
+You get redemptions, and you see them redeemed within quarters.
 So we would expect those to moderate and improve from here.
-And what I'd say is, as we look into next year, and I've got Ted Maloney here as well, he can talk about, is we are seeing some momentum in fixed income institutionally as well as retail.
-And also, as Kevin mentioned, the launch of active ETFs.
+And what I'd say is as we look into next year, and I've got Ted Maloney here as well.
+He can mention, talk about it. is we are seeing some momentum in fixed income institutionally as well as retail, and also, as Kevin mentioned, the launch of active ETFs.
 So I'll let Ted comment on some of the things we're working on as we move into next year.

 speaker

 Sure.
 Good morning.
-Just real quickly.
-Where we have performance-related flow pressure, as Mike mentioned, it's in actually a way, we're seeing some of the benchmarks and where we're underweight them.
-So our view on that will be dependent on what happens to MAG7 as well as how we manage risk around it.
-But taking a step back, as Mike referenced, we've got very diversified business across the full spectrum of public equity in fixed income, where performance is measured in most timeframes is actually strong across the board, notably in fixed income, which is where we do see the most meaningful medium and long-term growth opportunities.
-So we certainly are aware of the near-term challenges, both in terms of performance-related challenges here as well as industry exogenous flow pressures, but we're confident in resolving those as well as all the growth opportunities we have.
-And as Mike referenced, the launch of the ETFs in a couple of weeks, we think is both an offensive opportunity and a defensive opportunity, and we're excited about being able to provide our clients with our investment solutions in whatever package works best for them.
+Just real quickly, where we have performance-related flow pressure, as Mike mentioned, it's in actually a small number of strategies, and it's ones that compete against heavily MAG7-dominated benchmarks and where we're underweight then.
+So, you know, our view on that will be dependent on what happens to MAG7 as well as how we manage risk around it.
+But taking a step back, as Mike referenced, we've got a very diversified business across the full spectrum of public equity and fixed income, where performance is measured in most timeframes is actually strong across the board. notably in fixed income, which is where we do see the most meaningful medium and long-term growth opportunities.
+So we certainly are aware of the near-term challenges, both in terms of performance-related challenges here as well as industry exogenous flow pressures.
+But we're confident in resolving those as well as all the growth opportunities we have.
+And as Mike referenced, the launch of the ETFs in a couple weeks We think it's both an offensive opportunity and a defensive opportunity, and we're excited about being able to provide our clients with our investment solutions in whatever package works best for them.
 And we think that as we continue to do that and deliver investment results across the cycle, the flows will once again be positive in the future.

 speaker